cabo/kramdown-rfc/README.md

 (The most popular file name extension that IETF people have for markdown is .md -- for those who tend to think about GNU machine descriptions here, any extension such as .mkd will do, too.)

+A more brief interface for both calling kramdown-rfc2629 and XML2RFC is provided by `kdrfc`:

+    kdrfc mydraft.mkd

+`kdrfc` can also use a remote installation of XML2RFC if needed:

+    kdrfc -r mydraft.mkd

 # Examples